Fremont Speedway: History

 The speedway has become a pioneer in dirt track racing over the years.
 It was one of the first tracks in the nation to run the now popular 305 sprint car division.
 In 2000, Jim Ford created the dirt truck division as an affordable entry level into dirt track racing.
 Similar divisions have since spread across the nation.
 The speedway was also the first dirt track in the nation to incorporate soft wall technology.

 The speedway has hosted many nationally renowned race car drivers including Steve Kinser, Sammy Swindell, Jeff Gordon, Dave Blaney, Kasey Kahne, Brad Doty, and Doug Wolfgang.
 "The Ohio Traveler" Rick Ferkel began his storied career with a victory at the speedway.
-The speedway has also hosted nearly 100 All Star Circuit of Champions events, earning it the nickname "Home of the All Stars."
+The speedway has also hosted over 100 All Star Circuit of Champions events, earning it the nickname "Home of the All Stars."

 Hall of Fame

 The following people have been inducted in Fremont Speedway's Hall of Fame.